XervoIO/process-monitor/README.md

     // Multiple PIDs
     var multi = procmon.monitor({ pid: [1, 2, 3] }).start();

-Handle the `stats` response - a response will emitted for each of the specified PIDs and includes the PID:
+Handle the `stats` response - an event will be emitted for each of the specified PIDs and includes the PID:

     single.on('stats', function(stats) {
       console.dir(stats); // Outputs: { pid: 1, cpu: '0.0', mem: '2248', out: '' }
     })

-_Note: if a PID is not found, the resulting cpu and mem properties will be 0.0 for `cpu` and 0 for `mem`._
+_Note: if a PID is not found, the resulting cpu and mem properties will be 0.0 and 0 respectively._

 ## Documentation
 Generated code documentation is available [here](http://eventargs.com/docs/process-monitor/) and in the docs directory.
 This documentation is generated using